Unity-Technologies/com.unity.probuilder/docs/docs/toolbar/selection-tools.md

 Section Video: <a href="@todo">Selection Tools: Invert Selection</a>
 </div>

-**Keyboard Shortcut** : `ALT SHIFT G`
+**Keyboard Shortcut** : `CTRL SHIFT I`

 Selects the inverse of the current selection.
-Eg, all unselected elements will become selected, the current selection will be unselected.
+All unselected elements will become selected, the current selection will be unselected.

 ---